jsmreese/moment-duration-format/README.md

 // "2:03"
 ```

-The template string is parsed for moment-token characters, which are replaced with the duration's value for each unit type.
-The default tokens are:
+The template string is parsed for moment token characters, which are replaced with the duration's value for each unit type.
+The moment tokens are:
 ```
 years:   Y or y
 months:  M